oer4sdi/Geospatial-Web-Services/StoryBoard.md

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

-## 2. Thematic Background
+## 2. Thematic Background and Guides

-**Klassischer Aufbau der Module**
+**classical sructure of the thematic background**
-* Short Introduction with some general context and background on Geospatial Web Services (In a few Sentences)
+* Short Introduction with some general context and background (In a few Sentences)
-* Video (Main Information about Geospatial Web Services)
+* Video (Main Information about the content)
+* Video Guide (in the context of the given content)
 * Text Accordeon (Summarizes the given information)